 She led from the front as England won the Grand Slam with a 34-7 win over Ireland in the 2017 Six Nations and also was at the forefront as the team reached the 2017 Women's Rugby World Cup final.

-Only two players - Rochelle Clark (122) and Tamara Taylor (102) - have appeared more times than Sarah for England and she is just one try away for 100 international career points.
-She reached a century of appearances for her country on an emotional night for her at Twickenham Stoop against Canada.
+She reached a century of appearances for her country on an emotional night for her at Twickenham Stoop against Canada in 2017.

 She started out playing rugby league as a nine-year-old at Goathland Primary School, attended Longbenton Community College and studied Sports Science and Mathematics at Loughborough University.

-Sarah, who was born in North Shields, worked as RFU University Rugby Development Officer for the South West before she moved to Loughborough Lightning to take up at player-coach role at the Tyrrells Premier 15s side,
+Sarah, who was born in North Shields, worked as RFU University Rugby Development Officer for the South West before she moved to Loughborough Lightning to take up at player-coach role in the Tyrrells Premier 15s side.

 115 points – 23T